ZainRazaAyub/CS130_DB_Project_ZAINABDULLAH/README.md

 - Reporting system for content moderation.

 ## Setup:Database is made and stored with the help of XAMPP Application.All sample queries can be run through localhost/phpmyadmin.
-## Bonus Section:Yes,Frontend is implemented with the help of HTML,CSS and PHP.
+## Bonus Section:Yes, Frontend is implemented with the help of HTML,CSS and PHP.And the photos/screenshot of that frontend is provided in the document.